Social Engineering Assessments and Testing Services

 02

-• Gather domain information and URLs for your organization
+• Gathering domain names and subdomains tied to your organization

-• Searches for publicly exposed documents such as PDFs, DOCXs, XLSXs, and PowerPoint documents that may contain sensitive or customer data without your knowledge
+• Searching for publicly exposed documents (PDFs, DOCXs, XLSXs, PPTs) that may contain sensitive metadata or employee details

 03